luke101308/NC-news-frontend/README.md

 4. login as user. - no passwords currently implemented.
 5. display individual article - with comments
 6. post a new comment - only when logged in
 7. vote on articles and comments
+8. post a new article

 ##Authors